igor-rosliakov-techwriter/Dockerized-Backend-Dev-Environment/docs/runbook/troubleshooting.md

 ---

 ## Scenario 2.
-Worker is running but jobs are not processed
+Worker is running but Jobs are not processed

 ### Symptoms